Christy has navigated the housing market in the City and other places.

 Let's examine the Just Causes one by one.

 Just Cause #1: The tenant has stopped paying rent, frequently pays late, or frequently bounces checks.

-- If the subtenant has not paid the rent within the 3 days and has not vacated the premises, begin the formal eviction process with the courts to have him/her removed.
+- If the subtenant has not paid the rent within the three days and has not vacated the premises, begin the formal eviction process with the courts to have him/her removed.

-- If the subtenant does pay up within 3 days, you can not evict, unless you can prove that he/she fails to pay the rent frequently.
+- If the subtenant does pay up within three days, you can not evict, unless you can prove that he/she fails to pay the rent frequently.
 Keep records.
-If you have to issue a 3-day notice more than once, consult a lawyer to see about starting the eviction process.
+If you have to issue a three-day notice more than once, consult a lawyer to see about starting the eviction process.

 - If your subtenant frequently pays late and/or bounces checks, be sure you keep detailed records.
 One late payment or bad check is probably not enough to force an eviction.
 Write down the dates and details of all such occurrences and keep copies of the checks.
 Consult a lawyer to see if the behavior is frequent and severe enough to warrant eviction.